oh-my-ocr/text_renderer/README.md

 ## Quick Start
-1. Prepare file resources:
+### Prepare file resources

 - Font files: `.ttf`、`.otf`、`.ttc`
 - Background images of any size, either from your business scenario or from publicly available datasets ([COCO](https://cocodataset.org/#home), [VOC](http://host.robots.ox.ac.uk/pascal/VOC/))
 - Corpus: text_renderer offers a wide variety of [text sampling methods](https://oh-my-ocr.github.io/text_renderer/corpus/index.html), to use these methods, you need to consider the preparation of the corpus from two perspectives：
 1. The corpus must be in the target language for which you want to perform OCR recognition
 2. The corpus should meets your actual business needs, such as education field, medical field, etc.
 - Charset file [Optional but recommend]: OCR models in real-world scenarios (e.g. CRNN) usually support only a limited character set, so it's better to filter out characters outside the character set during data generation.
 You can do this by setting the [chars_file](https://oh-my-ocr.github.io/text_renderer/corpus/char_corpus.html) parameter

 You can download pre-prepared file resources for this `Quick Start` from here:

 - [simsun.ttf](https://github.com/oh-my-ocr/text_renderer/raw/master/example_data/font/simsun.ttf)
 - [background.png](https://github.com/oh-my-ocr/text_renderer/raw/master/example_data/bg/background.png)
 - [eng_text.txt](https://github.com/oh-my-ocr/text_renderer/raw/master/example_data/text/eng_text.txt)